EndlessInternational/adaptive_configuration/README.md

 **Notes:**

 - **Defining an Array Parameter:**
   - `parameter :headers, String, array: true` defines `:headers` as an array parameter of type `String`.
 - **Setting Values:**
-  - You can assign an array of values to `headers`.
+  - You can assign multiple headers to the array by calling the `headers` method muliple times ( or optionally, simply passing the method an array ).
 - **Accessing Values:**
   - The values are stored as an array, and you can access them directly.